 Between the two of us, I was the more practical and less of a risk taker.

 Sally was always up for something.
 She’d been the first to pierce her ears with an ice cube and needle, and without her mom knowing.
 The first to go all the way with a boy, and the first to get married and have a baby.
 Sally jumped into things with both feet first and thought about consequences later.
 That was one of the many things I loved about her.
 Me?
 I worried about the consequences before anything else.
 We’d always balanced each other out well.

-I mean, I wouldn’t call myself a glass-half-empty gal, just maybe a glass-half-full-so-we-better-drink-slowly-because-there’s-no-back-up-in-the-pantry gal.
+I mean, I wouldn’t call myself a glass-half-empty gal, maybe a glass-half-full-so-we-better-drink-slowly-because-there’s-no-backup-in-the-pantry gal.
 I was cautious, whereas Sally was full of vibrant passion.
-Even catching her husband playing hide-the-sausage with the receptionist at his Buick dealership didn’t dampen that optimism.
+Even catching her husband getting frisky with the receptionist at his Buick dealership didn’t dampen that optimism.

-“This town would thrive on it,” she said.
+“This town would thrive on it,” Sally said.
 “You have to drive to the next big town for a bookstore, and the bars here aren’t the most relaxing place to drink a glass of wine.
 Unless you want to go to half-price wine night at Applebee’s, you’re out of luck.
-The only coffee shop is the old diner, and the Tanners have got to be ready to retire soon, and that will only leave McDonald’s.
+The only coffee shop is the old diner—and the Tanners have got to be ready to retire soon—and that will only leave McDonald’s.
 C’mon, Trixie, take a chance for once.
-You owe it to the town of Plainville to spruce the downtown area up a bit.”
+You owe it to the town of Romero to spruce the downtown area up a bit.”

 “You may not have a million buried in the backyard, but you have options if you really want to follow your dreams.
 The money part can be figured out.
 It’s only money.
 Your house is almost paid off, you have a healthy 401k, and a college fund for Cody.
 Borrow from one of those.”